righettod/website-passive-reconnaissance/README.md

                   (ex: http://88.198.50.103:9080).
   -s              Save the result of the Google/Bing Dork searching for interesting files
                   to the file 'filetype_dork_result.txt'.
+  -t REQUEST_TIMEOUT  Delay in seconds allowed for a HTTP request to reply
+                      before to fall in timeout (ex: 20) - min is 5 seconds.

 required arguments:
   -d DOMAIN_NAME  Domain to analyse (ex: righettod.eu).